 Well that plays nicely into putting yourself above others, right into the hands of what Satan desires.
 But that is the exact opposite of what God wants.
 That bad thinking accepts the teaching and assumptions of the self-esteem movement.
 The movement wants to increase productive members of society, which is great.
 So, the theory says, people must think well of themselves or they will not be productive.
-I will provide some more details in the next blog on why self-esteem is not good for you and why self-control is the key.

 The above stated scriptures actually teach what Satan does not want you to believe.
 They imply you already love yourself.
 In other words, you know you love yourself, go show that much love to your neighbor.
 The scripture does not say that loving yourself causes love for for your neighbor.
 It provides a comparison of loving yourself to loving others.